AINTRUST-AI/aixploit/README.md

     ]
    ```

-4. you can run the attack with the command:
+4. you can find/run a test attack with the command:
    ```bash
    python test/test.py
    ```